RECENT WORK

 “Come Hither,” “Clivia Unbound,” “The Mind’s Garden,” “What to Do?”, “Flight”

 Subsequently, with the “Clivia Unbound” series, I explored using two colors on either side of semi-transparent Duralar, along with the white of the page, not to describe space, but to conceptually establish color areas for potential print making.
-The resulting artwork is more abstract, open, and flat that the “Come Hither” drawings.
+The resulting artwork is more abstract, open, and flat that the Come Hither drawings.

-During 2018 and 2019 I had days of collaborative printing with master printer, Carolyn Muscat.
+During 2018 and 2019 I spent sessions of collaborative printing with master printer, Carolyn Muscat.
+Although we’d begin with up to 20 sheets of paper and tended to print on all of them, in varying ways, before going on to our next layer, there were many printing layers for each finished monprint.
 The imagery is freer, lighter, and improvisational.
-I played with it, mixing things up, taking risks not taken before.
-We printed many layers, and I included hand painting.
-The results conjured up “The Mind’s Garden” to me, giving me joy.
-It’s not clear to me where these images reside — are they only in the mind, do they exist out in space, under water?
+I played, mixed things up, took risks.
+I’d never worked this way before, and found it exhilarating.
+The results conjured up The Mind’s Garden to me, giving me joy.
+It’s not clear to me where these images reside — are they only in the mind, do they exist out in space, or under water?
 I don’t know.

-The “What to Do?” series adds black as a color, which brought back a tension I liked in the “Come Hither” works.
-My process in Carolyn’s print shop, and back in my studio, was a similar process to “The Mind’s Garden” monoprints, so different from most of my previous practice.
+The What to Do? series added black as a color, which brought back a tension I’ve liked in previous work.
+My process in Carolyn’s print shop, and back in my studio, was similar to that of The Mind’s Garden series, so different from my previous practice.
 The unpredictability and not knowing of these pieces excited me because they looked like something I never could have imagined ahead of time.